palantir/tslint/README.md

 * `no-empty` disallows empty blocks.
 * `no-eval` disallows `eval` function invocations.
 * `no-inferrable-types` disallows explicit type declarations for variables or parameters initialized to a number, string, or boolean.
+   * `ignore-params` allows specifying an inferrable type as a function param
 * `no-internal-module` disallows internal `module` (use `namespace` instead).
 * `no-invalid-this` disallows using the `this` keyword outside of classes.
     * `no-this-in-function-in-method` disallows using the `this` keyword in functions within class methods.